About Us

 Holiness

 The Person, the work, and the power of the Holy Spirit are fundamental to who we are as a people.
-We unabashedly own the truth that the Spirit can transform us, possess us, equip us, and empower us.
-It is the work of the Holy Spirit that sanctifies us, makes us holy, sets us apart for sacred service, and seals us for eternity’s sake.
-It is the Spirit that convicts us of sin and enables us to overcome sin.
-It is the Holy Spirit that can breathe supernatural gifts into us, for Jesus’ sake.
-He is the Comforter promised by Jesus and the witness of our redemption (Gal 5:22–23).
+We own the truth the Spirit can transform us, possess us, equip us, and empower us.
+It is the work of the Holy Spirit that sanctifies us, makes us holy, sets us apart for sacred service, and seals us for eternity.
+It is the Spirit who convicts of sin and enables us to overcome it.
+He is the Comforter promised by Jesus and the witness of our redemption (Galatians 5:22–23).

 Unity